XertroV/tm-cotd-buffer-time/README.md

 This plugin began as a clone of [COTD Delta time](https://openplanet.dev/plugin/cotddeltako).
 Buffer Time was written because COTD Delta time started crashing my game on the first CP (some of the time) ([github issue for PlayerState](https://github.com/thommie-echo/TMNext-PlayerState/issues/11)).

+Propz to @thommie for [COTD Delta time](https://openplanet.dev/plugin/cotddeltako), which was the initial inspiration for this plugin.

 ### 'About'-type stuff